Security-Onion-Solutions/securityonion-docs/grafana.rst

 The default configuration options can be seen in ``/opt/so/saltstack/default/salt/grafana/defaults.yaml``.
 Any options not specified in here, will use the Grafana default.

 ..
 Example::
-If you want to configure and enabled SMTP for Grafana, place the following in the ``global.sls`` file.
+If you want to configure and enable SMTP for Grafana, place the following in the ``global.sls`` file.
 If you have files referenced in the config file, those can be placed in ``/opt/so/saltstack/default/salt/grafana/etc/files/``.
 Those files will be then be placed in ``/opt/so/conf/grafana/etc/files`` on the minion and mapped to ``/etc/grafana/config/files/`` within the container.